Road-tripping alone? Get there safely with our guide to solo driving adventures.

 That being said, a solo road trip is a good opportunity to educate yourself while you are not distracted.
-Podcasts, audiobooks, even the odd TED Talk are also a good option if you want to give the singing a break.
+Podcasts, audiobooks, even the odd TED Talk are also good options if you want to give the singing a break.

 6. Drive Time